Skip to main content

 • what you want the landlord to do

-You can sometimes take your landlord to court if the repairs were not done or were done badly.
+You can sometimes take your landlord to court if repairs are not done or are done badly.